dariober/Java-cafe/SamTextViewer/README.md

 ds051.actb.bam; Each . = 44.68; max depth: 893.62x;
 ```

-gives the name of the file, scale of the read depth track (in this example one dot coresponds to 44.68 reads) and the maximum read depth
+gives the name of the file, scale of the read depth track (in this example one dot corresponds to 44.68 reads) and the maximum read depth
 in the current view (893.62).

 The line at the bottom of the tracks